forma-dev/blobcast/README.md

 Blobcast is a minimal based rollup for publishing and retrieving files on top of Celestia's data-availability (DA) layer.

 * **Based Rollup** - ordering and finality come from Celestia headers; every Blobcast node derives identical state without a VM or separate consensus layer.
-* **Content addressable** - files are chunked, hashed and referenced through manifests.
-Every cryptographic hash is verified end-to-end.
+* **Content addressable** - files are chunked, hashed, and referenced through manifests with cryptographic verification.
-* **Deterministic state** - nodes sync Celestia blocks to derive identical blockchain state with cryptographic integrity guarantees.
+* **Deterministic state** - nodes sync Celestia blocks to derive identical state with cryptographic integrity guarantees.
 * **Simple state machine** - each Celestia block is projected into a `Block` that lists valid `Chunk`, `FileManifest`, and `DirectoryManifest` identifiers.
 Merkle roots are committed to an on-disk Merkle-Mountain-Range (MMR).
 * **No smart-contract VM** - all state transition logic lives in Go code (see `pkg/sync/chain.go`).
 * **gRPC + REST APIs** - nodes expose both gRPC APIs and HTTP/JSON REST APIs for integration.